-This dessert marries the gooey, caramel richness of a classic pecan pie with the hearty, comfort-food feel of a cobbler.
-Each spoonful bursts with crunchy pecans and a sticky, syrupy filling, great paired with vanilla ice cream.
-This recipe is perfect for holiday get-togethers or whenever you want to wow guests with an impressive but comforting dessert.
+This dessert combines the gooey, caramel-laden richness of a traditional pecan pie with the up-close-and-personal, comfort-food vibe of a cobbler.
+With crunchy pecans and a gooey, syrupy filling in every mouthful, it’s good by itself with vanilla ice cream.
+This recipe works especially well for holiday gatherings or whenever you’d like to impress guests with a fancy-seeming but cozy dessert.

 Why You’ll Love It: